kimlvis31/AutoTradeMachine_Eta/README.md

     | Sigma     | Determines the standard deviation of the Gaussian Filter |
     <br>

-    > **Note:** This module represents an experimental approach to integrating trade execution data into the currency analysis process.
+    > **Note:** This analysis tool is an experimental approach to integrating trade execution data into the currency analysis process.

     </Details>